 The rising popularity of e-commerce in recent years along with the pandemic have become a true accelerator for delivery and logistics businesses.
 Especially the ones that deal with smaller shipments that have grown in number immensely.
-And as these shipments aren’t enough for a full truckload (FTL), so more and more retailers are relying on less than truckload – or less than load (LTL) – shipments to get products to their destinations.
+And as these shipments aren’t enough for a full truckload (FTL), more and more retailers are relying on less than truckload (LTL) shipments to get products to their destinations.

-With the growing demand for LTL shipment, the necessity of optimizing and automating is also growing.
+With the high demand for LTL shipment, the necessity of optimizing and automating has become evident.
 Technology has long been a natural partner for major LTL carriers like FedEx, DHL, and XPO Logistics, helping them manage transportation processes along the whole supply chain, from fleet management to report generation and communication between all parties.

 To successfully rival market leaders, you should think about automating your transportation processes too.
 In this article, we discuss how technology can help you fight the most common problems of the LTL freight industry and optimize your freight management operations.

-Why technologies are a lifeline for today’s LTL industry
+Why technologies are a lifeline for today’s LTL transportation

-Automation of transport logistics can significantly benefit shippers and carriers, and several related web and mobile solutions for LTL companies can work together to streamline freight logistics operations.
+Automation of transport logistics can significantly benefit shippers and carriers, and several related web and mobile solutions for LTL carriers can work together to streamline freight logistics operations.
 Below, we list the most common challenges for the LTL logistics and LTL shipping companies face and suggest technologies to overcome them.

 Challenge #1 Long wait times

 In FTL shipping, cargo is transported directly to the destination.
 In LTL shipping, freight handling and consolidation happens in a hub-and-spoke network.
 Carrier operations are managed at an end-of-the-line terminal and hub.
 From the terminal, a truck with shipments ride to a hub where the shipment are unloaded, sorted, and consolidated with other shipments.
 After that, the truck goes to the destination city.